 MOD IAP/11A19A4/1#50086

-9.36 b) identify in accordance with No. 9.27 any administration with which coordination may need to be effected20, 21; (WRC-12)
+9.36 b) identify in accordance with No. 9.27 any administration with which coordination may need to be effectedMOD 20, 21; (WRC-19)

 Reasons: This modification is required in order to have the list of potentially affected satellite networks or systems published in addition to the list of administrations.